Skip to content

 4. Nuts and seeds

-Nuts and seeds provide a healthy source of fiber, and they’re rich in omega-3s and other nutrients, says Wells.
-Some of her top suggested snacks include chia seeds, hemp, and flax.
+When it comes to snacks for a healthy gut, nuts and seeds are up there, providing a healthy source of fiber.
+Plus, they’re rich in omega-3s and other nutrients, says Wells.
+Some of her top suggested ones include chia seeds, hemp, and flax.

-“Chia [is a] plant-based source of calcium and rich in quercetin, which has antiviral properties, is anti-inflammatory, supports gut health by improving gut lining.”
+“Chia [is a] plant-based source of calcium and rich in quercetin, which has antiviral properties, is anti-inflammatory, and supports gut health by improving gut lining,” she notes.

-Hemp is a great source of iron, magnesium, and amino acids, while seeds like flax keep us regular and can even contribute to healthy hormonal balance.
+Hemp is a great source of iron, magnesium, and amino acids, while seeds like flax help keep us regular.
 And, of course, seeds are highly versatile.
-Use them as a topper for salads, dips, fruit bowls, smoothies, and so much more.
+Use them as a topper for salads, dips, fruit bowls, smoothies, and more.

 Related: The 7 Best Gut Healing Foods, Says Dietitian